mikeal/block-box/README.md

 worth the effort to write hash aware on-disc block stores because we really can beat the performance of anything anyone has built for general purpose solutions.

-Another thing that the IPLD community has lost sight of in the discussion of "fat pointers" is that we can actually do a lot more with the existing CID and multihash address space with fully deterministic representations because incremental verifiabilty can be modeled and addressed as a form of validation and thus a valid multihash.
+We can actually do a lot more with the existing CID and multihash address space through deterministic representation because incremental verifiabilty can be modeled and addressed as a form of validation and thus a valid multihash.
 This is already the case with certain addresses in Filecoin that use both the codec and multihash space.
+The fact that, in addition to validation, these same variables would allow for fast seeking and inclusion checks doesn't mean they don't belong in the multihash :)

-Because the focus in IPLD too often fixates on treating it like a Graph in order to support existing indeterminsitic representations modeled as graphs, it remains unclear to many how many problems can be solved working with Set() operations in the block representations because that serialization layer has been difficult to evolve.
+Most of the discussion regarding data transfer in IPFS/IPLD is focused on the Graph layer because it appears as though that's where the performance is slow.
+Were graph representations and operations to be serialized into `block-box` for exchange many problems that today look like Graph problems will become Set() problems, and therefor easier to solve and the way to optimize them will be clear.

-From this point on, this project uses the IPLD `codec` and `multihash` to signal change between different formats and program behavior variance through those address spaces.
+From this point on, this project uses the IPLD `codec` and `multihash` to signal different formats and program behavior variance through those address spaces.
 * Some have fully deterministic block encodings,
 * Some don't have fully determinstic block encodings but remain incrementally verifiable.
 * Some **include the HEADER!**